DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/DSRCOMM-Protocol.md

 ## Communication structure

 In any case, DSRemapper will iniciate or solicitate the communication sending a code.
-But there is 2 types of communication, DSRemapper sending data to the Device and the Device sending data to DSRemapper
+But there is 2 types of communication, DSRemapper sending data to the Device and the Device sending data to DSRemapper.

 ### DSRemapper to Device Data
 |        | Code       | Structure   | ACK    |